-Matthew says that this is to fulfill the words that the prophet, Isaiah, spoke to one of Joseph's ancestors, Ahaz, whose name is included in that opening genealogy; Ahaz, who was one of the worst kings the nation ever knew.
+Matthew says that this is to fulfill the words that the prophet, Isaiah, spoke to one of Joseph's ancestors, Ahaz, whose name is included in that opening genealogy.
+Ahaz, remember, was one of the worst kings the nation of Israel ever knew.

-In a different context, the prophet speaks of a young woman bearing a child.
+In a different context, Isaiah spoke of a young woman bearing a child.
 This birth would be a sign to King Ahaz, who was trembling before the approaching Syrian army, that God's providence was always present and that God's vindication was not far off.